The Bail Bond Process – How It Works

-If this is the first time you need to post bail, you will certainly have many questions around how the Dallas Bail Bond process works.
+If this is the first time you need to post Dallas bail bonds, you will certainly have many questions around how the bail bond process works.
 Because of the stress involved, and the desire to “get something done quickly”, many people make mistakes during this process because of limited information, and going with the first bail bond company they talk to.
+Southern Bail Bonds Dallas suggest taking a deep breath and slowing down just a bit.

 When dealing with a bail bond company in Dallas, ensure you have a solid understanding of what is required from you before you get off the phone with them and make the drive to their office.
-Know that the legal limit a Dallas Bail Bondsman can charge is 10% of the bond amount.
+Know that the total cost Dallas Bail Bondsmen charge for bonds can be anywhere from 7% to 20% depending on the amount of the bond and other associated factors.
 There may be some additional processing fees, but be very leery of these “extra” fees, and ensure they make sense.
 If they don’t make sense, ASK QUESTIONS, and don’t be afraid to say “thanks, but no thanks!”
 And take your business elsewhere.

 Ask the bail bondsman what you need to bring in to the office.
 Usually the items listed below are the minimum document requirements needed: